Last Updated: February 15, 2018

-Chicago Spinal Cord Injury Attorneys
+Spinal Cord Injury Lawyer in Chicago, Illinois

 When you are involved in a serious accident that results in a spinal cord injury, the medical outcome frequently involves long-term debilitating consequences.
 A spinal cord injury can result in paraplegia or quadriplegia and deprive you of your ability to perform your job, take care of your family, or even engage in basic daily activities that require use of your arms and legs.
 There are as many as 15,000 people per year who suffer spinal cord injuries (SCI).
 Approximately 10,000 people suffer paralysis and others die.
 Many of these spinal cord injury victims suffer permanent disability, loss of mobility, chronic pain, and even wrongful death.